symbolicdata/symbolicdata.github.io/FanoPolytopes.markdown

 #### Data Extraction

-The Fano Polytope fingerprints were compiled by **Andreas Nareike** in May 2013 along the following road map:
+The Fano Polytope fingerprints were compiled by **Andreas Nareike** in 2013 along the following road map:

 -   Once unzipped, each Fano Polytope is given as XML file in *polymake* format that contains the points that define the Fano Polytope in question.
 Additionally, some files contain precomputed metadata.
 -   Parsing these files is really straight-forward.